huzaifsayed23/Coffee-Shop-sales/README.md

 Visual storytelling using charts and KPIs Understanding real-world business analytics workflows

+##Conclusion
+This project demonstrates how raw sales data can be transformed into actionable business insights using data analytics and visualization techniques.
+It highlights customer trends, sales performance, and operational insights that can help businesses make data-driven decisions.

 This project demonstrates how raw sales data can be transformed into actionable business insights using data analytics and visualization techniques.
 It highlights customer trends, sales performance, and operational insights that can help businesses make data-driven decisions.